About Our Staff

 Marla Bradley

 Marla coached the Forest Park High School and Middle School Dance Teams for 8 years.
-During that time, the Dance Teams went to many competitions and won many awards.
-Marla has always tried to focus on students’ abilities and how each dancer fits into the team.
+During that time, the Dance Teams went to competitions and performed many routines.
+Marla has always focused on students’ abilities and how each dancer fits into the team.
 Each student’s special ability is emphasized to show that every person has different strengths.
 Marla believes it is very important that a team works together to help one another and strive to improve each other, not only as an athlete but also as a person.
 Being on a team teaches children to work hard, be punctual, work well with others, and support their teammates.

-At Inclusion Athletics, Marla’s vision is clear-everyone is welcome and everyone is included.
-Her concept of fairness goes beyond equality, it’s about providing each individual with the necessary tools and support to succeed.
-Recognizing and respecting individual differences is a cornerstone of her approach, ensuring that everyone is treated fairly and included.
+She started Inclusion Dance in 2017, and has owned and managed the studio for the last eight seasons.
+From the start, the vision of Inclusion Dance was that everyone was welcome and included.
+Fairness goes beyond equality; it provides individuals with the necessary tools and support to succeed.
+Recognizing and respecting individual differences is a cornerstone of her approach, ensuring everyone is treated fairly and included.

 Ziemia Curtis